kyma-project/kyma/docs/event-bus/02-01-event-bus.md

 1. A user creates a lambda or a service that an Event coming from an external solution triggers.
     >**NOTE**: When creating a service, the user must create a Kyma Subscription resource manually.
 If the user uses Kyma Console UI to create a lambda, the Subscription resource is created automatically.
-In any other case, Kyma Subscription must be created manually.

-2. **subscription-controller-knative** reacts to the creation of Kyma Subscription.
+2. **subscription-controller** reacts to the creation of Kyma Subscription.
 It [verifies](#event-validation) if the Event type from the application can be consumed in the Namespace where the Kyma Subscription has been created.
 If so, it creates the Knative Channel and Knative Subscription resources.
-3. **nats-controller** reacts to the creation of a Knative Channel and creates the required Kubernetes services.
+3. [**nats-controller**](https://github.com/knative/eventing-contrib/tree/master/natss/pkg/reconciler/controller) reacts to the creation of a Knative Channel and creates the required Kubernetes services.
-4. **nats-dispatcher** reacts to the creation of a Knative Subscription and creates the NATS Streaming Subscription.
+4. [**nats-dispatcher**](https://github.com/knative/eventing-contrib/tree/master/natss/pkg/dispatcher) reacts to the creation of a Knative Subscription and creates the NATS Streaming Subscription.
-5. **nats-dispatcher** picks the Event and dispatches it to the configured lambda or the service URL as an HTTP POST request.
+5. [**nats-dispatcher**](https://github.com/knative/eventing-contrib/tree/master/natss/pkg/dispatcher) picks the Event and dispatches it to the configured lambda or the service URL as an HTTP POST request.
 The lambda reacts to the received Event.

 ## Event publishing